OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Next Meetings/Events

+**Stay tuned for our upcoming events/meetups!**

+## Past Meetings/Events

 **ZKP Workshop**\
 **Date & Time:** 5th February 2025, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
-The OWASP NIE Student Chapter is hosting an insightful workshop on Zero Knowledge Proofs (ZKPs), a cutting-edge cryptographic concept revolutionizing data privacy and security.
-Join us to explore the fundamentals of ZKPs, their applications, and how they are shaping the future of secure online transactions.
+The OWASP NIE Student Chapter hosted an insightful workshop on Zero Knowledge Proofs (ZKPs), a cutting-edge cryptographic concept that revolutionized data privacy and security.
+Attendees explored the fundamentals of ZKPs, delved into their various applications, and discussed how they are shaping the future of secure online transactions.

-## Past Meetings/Events

 **Capture The Flag**\
 **Date & Time:** 27th January 2025, 1:00pm IST\